codio-content/HTML_and_CSS-CSS/.guides/content/Final-Challenge-c513.md

 |||challenge
 # Final challenge

-For this challenge, we will ask you to create an html file called `index.html`.
-We will also ask you to create a css file called `style.css` and to refence it from the `index.html` file.
+For this challenge, we have created for you `index.html` and a css file called `style.css` that is referenced from the `index.html`.
+They are open on the top left.
+You can see a preview of the index on the bottom left.

 Here are the requirements for the content :